 |MS Live Events||Institutional, By Request||10,000 per session||By Request from firstname.lastname@example.org||Yes, Local||ACE||none|

-Team Meetings is the simplest and easiest solution to use for basic video-conferencing needs.
-TM can be used for one-off meetings, or for repeating meetings.
+Teams Video Meetings is the simplest and easiest solution to use for basic video-conferencing needs.
+TVM can be used for one-off meetings, or for repeating meetings.
 The solution has basic screen sharing by a presenter, and an accompanying “chat” window for textual conversations (and the text transcripts automatically persist after the meeting).
-Because Team Meetings is fully integrated with Office 365 (the UofT email and calendar system), it is easy to schedule sessions, and participants do not need to have a UofT/UTORid to join.
-And if you are using MS Teams as your virtual work space, then launching a Team Meeting is even easier – literally the push of a button.
+Because Teams Video Meetings is fully integrated with Office 365 (the UofT email and calendar system), it is easy to schedule sessions, and participants do not need to have a UofT/UTORid to join.
+And if you are using MS Teams as your virtual work space, then launching a Teams Video Meetings is even easier – literally the push of a button.

-While not many instructors are using Team Meetings for their classes, there is no reason why they can’t; they need only schedule a session and share the link with students, and very soon, we hope to integrate Team Meetings with Quercus, to make it even easier for instructors to create video meetings with their class (for live remote lecture, video office hours, thesis committee meetings, etc.).
+While not many instructors are using Teams Video Meetings for their classes, there is no reason why they can’t; they need only schedule a session and share the link with students, and Teams Video Meetings is integrated with Quercus, to make it even easier for instructors to create video meetings with their class (for live remote lecture, video office hours, thesis committee meetings, etc.).
 And best of all, it’s completely free, and protected by our formal agreements with Microsoft.

-The default maximum concurrent participant number for both Team Meetings and Collaborate Ultra is 250, however, larger classes and events with up to 500 participants can be facilitated with Collaborate Ultra, by prior request, and coordinated through your divisional Educational Technology support group.
+The default maximum concurrent participant number for Teams Video Meetings is currently 300, and Collaborate Ultra is 250, however, larger classes and events with up to 500 participants can be facilitated with Collaborate Ultra, by prior request, and coordinated through your divisional Educational Technology support group.
 There is no cost for these larger events; they just have to be pre-scheduled (as opposed to regular sessions up to 250, which can be done at any time).

 As an added benefit, Live Events can also serve as a remote, virtual “recording studio.”
 Instructors and staff who may be interested in having assistance recording a video for later broadcast or sharing should contact ACE to discuss.